cburkhardt27/password-manager-cs-370/README.md

 2. Manually launch the Flask Server executable stored in App Data.
 Navigate to
 `:C:Users/<YourUserAccount>/AppData/Roaming/password-manager/db_flask_server.exe`
 Double click on the db_flask_server.exe file.
 While this server is running, re-launch the password-manager desktop application.
-The password manager should launch!
-_Refer to our Documentation.pdf for reference photos._
+The password manager should launch!  _Please refer to our Documentation.pdf for reference photos._

 3. If your password manager still does not launch out, please reach out to our friendly and accessible support team!
-You can reach us at claire.burkhardt@emory.edu and @michi.okahata@emory.edu.
+You can reach us at claire.burkhardt@emory.edu and michi.okahata@emory.edu.
 We provide speedy customer service responses and real-time debugging :)